 How many hours is Busan from Seoul?

 Seoul is 325 km from Busan as the crow flies; domestic flights between the two cities take less than an hour.
 The most convenient way to travel between Seoul and Busan, however, is a high-speed KTX train.
 Depending upon which departure you take, this requires between 2-3 hours of travel time.

 Busan may be slightly cheaper than Seoul in some respects, but I don’t think most travelers will be able to discern the difference.
 Taken in the larger context of travel in South Korea, however, this is unimportant.
 While South Korea is more expensive than Southeast Asia or China, it’s also a great deal cheaper than its famously expensive neighbor Japan.

 The Bottom Line

+Is Busan better than Seoul?
 For me, there isn’t much of a competition when it comes to Seoul vs Busan—and I don’t mean this to say that one city clearly wins out over the other.
 Rather, these cities are so different from one another, and yet both so essential to understanding South Korea that I can’t imagine not visiting each of them, even if you can’t manage it on the first trip.
 While Seoul is Korea’s hub of cosmopolitanism and the place where you’re likely to discover the country for the first time, Busan allows you to dig deeper into Korean cuisine and culture, without giving up all the convenience and comfort Seoul offers.
 The best way to ensure your post-pandemic Korea trip is a hit?
 Hire me to plan it!